 You are being asked to take part in a research study of an experimental combination of drugs for brain tumors that have come back after other treatment.
 Research studies only include people who choose to take part.
 We are asking if you want to participate in this study because there is not a proven treatment for your brain tumor.
 This consent form gives you information about this study.
 Please read the consent form carefully and take time to make the decision about whether to participate.
 You may discuss this decision with your family and friends.
-If there are any questions, ask your study doctor Physician's name at Physician's telephone number or health care team for more explanation.
+If there are any questions, ask your study doctor Physician's name at Physician's telephone number or health care team for more explanation and other treatment options.
 No study procedure will be done until after you sign this form.
 You will be given a copy of it to keep if you decide to participate in this study.

-This research is studying the combination of the drugs dabrafenib and trametinib plus hydroxychloroquine.
+This research is studying the combination of drugs called trametinib plus hydroxychloroquine.
 The purpose of the research is to see if this combination is safe and tolerated without severe side effects in children.

-The combination of dabrafenib and trametinib has been used in adults and some other childhood cancers.
-This combination plus hydroxychloroquine is considered research because it has not been proven to work in a brain tumor like yours.
-There is some evidence to believe it may work against brain tumors.
+This combination is considered research because it has not been proven to work in a brain tumor like yours.
+There is some evidence to believe it may benefit you by working against brain tumors.
 However, we have not yet found the safe dose for children or proven that the combination works for brain tumors.
 This study may help the study doctors learn things that may help other people in the future